Scalpel Free Vasectomy FAQ

 Can I have sedation before the vasectomy?

-How long does a vasectomy take?
+How long does a Scalpel Free Vasectomy take?

 Can my partner be with me during the procedure?